Canadian donor visits Lifewater projects in Kenya

 Behind the church was a rainwater catchment system (above) built by Lifewater in 2009 that is still functioning well.
 Hurray for long-term sustainability!

 We also stopped at a small 16-bed hospital (plus 130 outpatients per day) that uses a well for water.
-Because the well has some contamination, Lifewater provided a large water storage tank and piping system so the hospital can rely on rainwater.
-The rainwater is generally clean and much safer for the patients and staff to drink.
+Because the well has some contamination, Lifewater provided a large water storage tank and piping system so the hospital can rely on rainwater for its sanitation requirements.

 Impact Photo - Koontz 9.jpg 620 KB Impact Photo - Koontz 10.jpg 856 KB